REUSABLE HOTELS - OTHER INITIATIVES

 At the end of their stay, guests leave the reusable items in their room for cleaning and reuse.

-B. Decide which items to provide to guests
+STEP 2 - Decide which items to provide to guests

 What you decide to stock in your Guest Borrow Kit is up to you!
 It will depend on your location (i.e. proximity to cafes), whether you are self-contained or embedded in a wider community, and your guest preferences.

 To get an idea of what your guests would use most, you could conduct surveys either onsite, or via your newsletter.
+We’ve developed an Action Plan template to help you make decisions and plan out your Guest Borrow Kit.

-C. Source items
+STEP 3 - Source items

 Reusable cups, water bottles and bags are all widely available through suppliers, online or in retail stores.
 They come in all sorts of shapes, sizes, materials and price points.
 Some can even be branded with your hotel’s logo.